jwdavis/ce-demo-lms/README.md

    terraform apply -auto-approve
    ```

-2. Installation with take about 20-25 minutes tom complete (Cloud SQL takes a
+2. Installation with take about 20 minutes to complete (Cloud SQL takes a
    long time to create a primary and 2 read replicas).
 Also, after TF shows
    it's down, it may still take 5+ minutes for the load balancer to settle down
 3. Open browser pointed at load balancer IP (this is shown after the setup has